CSBSJU/CSCI-130/files/labs/Lab05/Lab.md

      whatever values were input by the user.

 * * *
 C level --- loops that repeat a user-defined (fixed) number of times.
+(ALSO do a WHILE LOOP)

 * * *